fcrozatier/f-stack/packages/reflow/README.md

 ### `derived`

-We can directly interpolate a reactive leaf and it's actually more general with `derived` sinks who can return `html` expressions, primitives or reactive leaves.
+A `derived` sink can return `html` expressions, primitives or reactive leaves.
 It's a more powerful sink than `text` but it creates an additional `Proxy` wrapper.